 Before you fill out any new loan applications, you should check all three of your credit reports.
 It’s smart to review your credit scores, too, even though lenders may use a different version of your score when you fill out a loan application.

-Some of my favorite companies that offer free credit reports and scores include:
+My favorite company that offers free credit reports and scores is Credit Karma.

 If you find mistakes in any of your credit reports, you can dispute them with the credit bureaus.
 Here’s a guide that might help.